terabxtes/landing-page/README.md

 ## Current Status

 - HTML structure complete
+- CSS styling is added.
-- CSS styling to be added next
+- Images are to be added next.

 ## Author